n1ghtx0w1/n1ghtx0w1.github.io/_posts/2022-01-27-write-a-new-post.md

 render_with_liquid: false
 ---

+The ITIL (Information Technology Infrastructure Library) is a framework designed to standardize the selection, planning, delivery, maintenance, and overall lifecycle of IT (information technology) services within a business.
+The goal is to improve efficiency and achieve predictable service delivery.

 Below I will layout some of my notes, but first I wanted to thank my course instructor for the Pluralsight tests, my mentor for keeping on me, and the `accountability` group from the `Cyber Security Club` for keeping me on task.

 ## [ITIL4 Foundation Certification](https://www.axelos.com/certifications/itil-service-management/itil-4-foundation)